leminhtuan2015/Today-I-Learn/ios/ios_project_structure.md

   - Frameworks are self-contained, reusable chunks of code and resources that you can import into other IOS App

 #### Linked Framework (linked frameworks and libraries)
+  - Link the library with any target you want to use it in.
+You need this to be able to import the framework in your code
 #### Embedded Framework (Embedded Binaries)